Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="01.jpg" width="817"/>

 However, as I enjoyed adding things to Todoist that way, I added a few more features:

 ### Descriptions

 Simply use a colon to add a description.
+The description should be at the end of the input.

 <img src="02.jpg" width="817"/>